 Conclusion: Living in Dahlem

 Living in Dahlem is luxurious, exclusive and discreet.
 Those who live here can consider themselves lucky.
 Thus, the colorful big city life is not far away by car, the standard of living is high and real estate prices are booming.
-Would you like to
+Would you like to buy a

 Berlin: Real estate in the capital